Treating turf toe and sesamoiditis that does not go away without the need for surgery

 - Grade 3 “turf toe” injury.
 Returning to the recommendations from the UK specialists at the Royal National Orthopaedic Hospital: Grade 3 injury may require eight weeks or longer of recovery and immobilization.
 It may take up to six months for complete resolution of symptoms.

 - Comment: It is at this point, even though their doctor may recommend against it, that the parents of a young athlete will explore the surgical option.
-Six months recovery without surgery may seem too long.
+Six months of recovery without surgery may seem too long.
 However, surgical recovery may take equally as long.

 Study: Half of the athletes will not return to sports